Running simulations using Pop2net

 Simulations on dynamic networks

-and add_agent()
+and add_actor()

 look at this method to create dynamic networks.

-We now want to add another property to the infection simulation: Agents only visit the school or workplace if they are not currently symptomatically ill.
+We now want to add another property to the infection simulation: Actors only visit the school or workplace if they are not currently symptomatically ill.
+In order to exclude actors who are symptomatically ill from schools and workplaces, we adapt the weight()

 [10]: